 Working alongside product owners from TransferWise, we visited people’s homes and workplaces to talk about why and how they send money overseas, and how they prepare currency for international travel.
 We spoke to people from different cultural backgrounds and socioeconomic groups to make sure we got an accurate understanding of the diverse experiences and behaviours that exist in Australia around managing money.

 We also asked people to show us how they send money currently, gaining insight into competing services from Australian banks and WesternUnion, amongst others.

 We found that Australians think of ‘transferring money’ as a feature of banking, not a separate product.
 We also found that there are many barriers – both perceived and actual – that prevent people from taking up a new financial product.

 Using this understanding, we worked with the TransferWise team to design better messaging for their consumer facing websites.
-We also identified opportunities for new features or services to compliment the products that are already loved globally.
+We also identified opportunities for new features or services to complement the products that are already loved globally.

 A fortnightly update of our latest thinking, straight to your inbox.